 CET Test Score access to multiple recruitment agencies:

-Initially, the CET Test scores would be used by the three major recruitment agencies SSC, IBPS, and RRBs.
-After some time this score can be shared with other Central Government, State Government, Union Territories, and public sector companies.
+Initially, the scores would be used by the three major recruitment agencies SSC, IBPS, and RRBs.
+After some time this score can be shared with other Central Governments, State governments, Union Territories, and public sector companies.

 Earlier, On 2nd December 2019 Ministry of Personnel, Public Grievances and Pensions (Department of Personnel & Training) has shared a proposal with the government and asked for their comments on the proposal to set up a specialized agency for government recruitment.